 Depending on the pandemic situation, classes will be taught in presence or online via Teams.
 All information about the course will be sent through the iCorsi3 platform.

 Evaluation and accreditation

 Participants will be required to:

-- prepare a 25-minutes lecture about a topic they feel confident with; they will teach their lecture during the last class (April 22, 2020).
+- prepare a lecture about a topic they feel confident with; they will teach their lecture during the last class (April 22, 2021);

-- Write a short report about the Instructional (re-)design process they have adopted for the preparation of the lecture.
+- after the final class, write a short report about the instructional (re-)design process they have adopted for the preparation of the lecture.

 The course is accredited 3 ECTS.

 The course will be taught by prof. dr. Lorenzo Cantoni (USI, scientific responsible) and dr. Stefano Tardini (USI eLab).